 It's so funny you say that.

-It's so funny you bring this up because I got a call yesterday from somebody that spoke to uh a leader in one of the Amish communities in Pennsylvania, and they and and the message was being sent to the president that they are all in for Donald Trump.
+It's so funny you bring this up because I got a call yesterday from somebody that spoke to a leader in one of the Amish communities in Pennsylvania, and the message was being sent to the president that they are all in for Donald Trump.

-And I think a lot of it has to do with religious freedom that Donald Trump no president in in modern history has done more for religious freedom or more for Israel or more for working men and women than Donald Trump or minorities.
+And I think a lot of it has to do with religious freedom that Donald Trump, no president in modern history, has done more for religious freedom or more for Israel or more for working men and women than Donald Trump or minorities.

 And that's just a fact based on his record.

-Yes, and that and the second amendment, because these guys uh, you know, all the armies go out, they hunt for food, and they don't want their guns taken away from them.
+Yes, and that the Second Amendment, because these guys, you know, all the Amish go out, they hunt for food and they don't want their guns taken away from them.

-I uh you know, everybody um, you know, I know we give lip service to freedom of religion.
+You know, everybody, you know, I know we give lip service to freedom of religion.

-I find people of different faiths or cultures or I I find it fascinating.
+I find people of different faiths or cultures or I find it fascinating.

-Everything that I've read about the the Amish and the community in which they live is amazes me.
+Everything that I've read about the Amish and the community in which they live amazes me.

-And they have they they've kind of cordoned themselves off from modern technologies in some ways, but in another way I'm thinking they're probably a hell of a lot smarter than we are.
+But in another way, I'm thinking they're probably a hell of a lot smarter than we are.

-They're not married to their their electronics all day long, and and they help each other and they help build homes and and barns and and they're a community that serves each other.
+They're not married to their electronics all day long, and they help each other and they help build homes and barns and they're a community that serves each other.

 It's pretty impressive.

-Well, they're uh a lot of them are businessmen, and uh they do have cell phones, but the bishop, you know what I mean.
+Well, a lot of them are businessmen and they do have cell phones, but the bishops.

-Which by the way, it's pretty cool to see.
+Which, by the way, is pretty cool to see.

-I think it you know, it's it kind of brings us back to a more innocent time in in America, right?
+I think it, you know, it kind of brings us back to a more innocent time in America, right?

 And they are great people.

-And uh I'm also uh member of the Teamsters Union, and I just wanted to tell you that even though the Teamster leadership wants us to vote for Biden, uh I would say that 70% of us are gonna go Trump to 30% Biden.
+And I just wanted to tell you that even though the Teamster leadership wants us to vote for Biden, I would say that 70% of us are going to go Trump to 30% Biden.

-My wife's a nurse, she works twelve hours a day, and we're concerned about them bringing in the the illegals and taking our social security and all in the benefits that we've worked for all our life.
+And we're concerned about them bringing in the illegals and take our Social Security and the benefits that we've worked for all our life.

-And and uh a lot of these teamsters are are uh uh sportsmen and they're afraid of the second amendment being taken away.
+And a lot of these Teamsters are sportsmen, and they're afraid of the Second Amendment being taken away.

 Let me sum this up for you.